Meeting of the Lord Mayor with young people from Erlangen and Jena - Talks on German Unity

 "The Future Center will change Jena and its surrounding area.
 However, the city should not receive another museum in the classical style.
 This signal was clearly conveyed to us by the citizens.
 Not least for this reason, it is our incentive to create a place characterized by innovation, which itself remains constantly changeable and can change continuously.
 The result will be an inclusive space that allows people from all countries to come in and experience their own transformation in the process.
 Jena offers the best conditions of all candidate cities for such a project."

 A key feature of the Future Center is that it is intended to invite as a place of encounter and dialogue between citizens, politicians and other stakeholders.
 Formats and ideas for this are being developed in the Dialog and Encounter working group.
 The application phase itself is also taking place with citizen participation.

-Tobias Schwessinger from the Service Center for Research and Transfer at the University of Jena, who is active in the WG with Tilo Schieck from the Thuringian Archive for Contemporary History, says of the work:
+Tobias Schwessinger from the Research and Transfer Service Center at the University of Jena, who is active in the WG with Tilo Schieck from the Thuringian Archive of Contemporary History, says of the work:

 "The Future Center will be an open space for citizens in Jena, Germany and throughout Europe.
 A place where past transformations and those that lie ahead of us can be discussed together.
 A place that is brought to life by the people and the participation of the citizens.
 Jena, with its active civil society, offers the ideal conditions for this.
 Jena's application is not an application by the city administration, it is an application by the people who live here and who are convinced that the Future Center would benefit Jena the most."